Kafū, aged forty-one.

 The day was clear and warm.

-I visited Miyazono Chiharu, but due to her illness, there was no lesson.
+I visited Miyazono Chiharu; due to illness, there was no practice.

 January 18th.